 Lastly, certification from the Green Power Partnership, a program overseen by the U.S. Environmental Protection Agency (EPA), recognizes businesses for adopting renewable energy and reducing greenhouse gas emissions.

+This certification highlights their backing of renewable energy, climate change mitigation, and sustainable energy growth.
 To earn this acknowledgement, businesses must meet criteria such as using renewable energy certificates, on-site generation, or utility-based green power programs.

 At Oliver, we unceasingly invest in top-notch training and new technologies to provide our clients with the highest quality of service and printing and packaging products.
 That’s why it’s so important to us to remain up to date on all of the aforementioned certifications.